COVID-19: Here's Latest Rundown Of Long Island Cases By Municipality

 - Oceanside: 684;

-Statewide, there were 82,009 COVID-19 tests administered yesterday, with 998 (1.21 percent) testing positive.
-There are currently 934 people hospitalized with the virus, up from 918 people the day before and there were 14 new fatalities.
+Statewide, there were 90,540 COVID-19 tests administered yesterday, with 1,201 (1.32 percent) testing positive.
+There are currently 942 people hospitalized with the virus and there were 12 new fatalities.

 Click here to sign up for Daily Voice's free daily emails and news alerts.